Current Idaho Residents:

 - Go to the DMV (DMV Checklist and locations) and take the general knowledge combination air brakes written test for Class A CDL prior to the start of class -and- obtain a CLP (Commercial Learner’s Permit).

-- Not required, but highly recommended: obtain a DOT physical (available at a reduced price through NLC: $75).
+- Not required, but highly recommended: obtain a DOT physical.

 More information on DOT Driver Medical Requirements

 - All of the Idaho residents’ requirements apply plus: